 A scatter plot of the blue dots shown below makes it very obvious that there is strong positive linear correlation but it does not provide any value other than a visual indication.

-A Scatter plot itself is limited in its use but is rather a starting point for further analysis of correlation and regression.
+A Scatter diagram itself is limited in its use but is rather a starting point for further analysis of correlation and regression.

 Line charts are similar to Scatter Plots but contain lines connecting the data.

 The chart above is an example of the value of the plot.
 Simply looking at a set of x-y data on a sheet would be a challenge to see this relationship.
-There appears to be a strong non-linear with a few outliers within the range of 0-200 units.
+There appears to be a strong non-linear relationship with a few outliers within the range of 0-200 units.